rwedzony/employee-management-system-f/README.md

 </p>

 ### Admin role app functionality
 Admin app functionality is more extended than user.
-First of all, admin has rigths to perform the CRUD operations on Employee list (of course CRUD operation of his own profile is not allowed- he has to use edit profile as normal user instead)
+First of all, admin has rights to perform the CRUD operations on employees list (of course CRUD operations of his own profile is not allowed- he has to use edit profile as normal user instead)

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/employee_list.png">